How to Find High Paying Freelance Writing Jobs

 In my coaching experience, I’ve found that even millionaires and billionaires often complain about how expensive things are.
 Many of them are unwilling to pay what a product or service is really worth.
 Not because they can’t afford it.
 Rather, because of how they value the product or service.
 Case in point.
 Some people simply don’t understand how valuable your writing services are and most of them don’t even want to understand.
 They just want to pay as little as possible to get the job done.
 Ironically, some of these same people will blow tens of thousands of dollars on website design services that I could easily knock out in a week or two.

-No amount of marketing will change this fact because you’re ultimately trying to chance someone’s personal belief systems.
+No amount of marketing will persuade these people to pay you well because you’re ultimately trying to change their personal beliefs.
 Even psychologists have a hard time doing that, and they often have months of one-on-one sessions and the patient’s compliance in trying to make these changes.
 You’re better off targeting clients who are predisposed to pay good money for writing services.
 I admit that these people are hard to find.
 But, you have to start by refusing to waste your time with clients who don’t understand…

 - What Constitutes Good Writing.